asdofindia/asdofindia.github.io/content/about.md

 ### Tech ###

 * GNU/Linux, bash scripting, system administration (including maintaining servers that support email, DNS, websites).
 Can install and configure any package.
 Monkey patching, maintaining forks, debugging running processes, ransacking logs, trial & error of all combinations of configurations, deliberately introducing bugs to isolate problems, brute forcing, penetration testing own services, recovering from failures, losing production data - I've been there and done all of that.
 * Web development - Backend, frontend, full stack, outside the stack, if it has anything to do with the web, I've done it.
 Won't list the javascript frameworks I have explored (because they are endless).
-In addition to nodejs, I've worked on servers in Java (Quarkus, Jakarta EE), Kotlin, Python.
+In addition to JavaScript ecosystem (NextJS, NuxtJS, Gatsby, Astro), I've worked on servers in Java (Quarkus, Jakarta EE), Kotlin, Python, Go, Ruby/Rails.
 * Static site development - holds a special place in my heart.
 I'm a big fan of jekyll, docpad, and hugo.
 Static APIs are super cool.
-* Dynamic sites - can adjust with wordpress (even though I find php very boring).
+* Dynamic sites - WordPress, MediaWiki, Koha, Omeka S, Loomio, Discourse.
 * Data scraping - reverse engineering APIs, getting data out of HTML soup.
-* Programming - can do whatever I want in python, javascript, java, and kotlin; can write algorithms slowly but surely in c, c++, julia, R, go, ruby, rust, bash, haskell, php, scala, clojure (lisp, ftw!).
+* Programming - can do whatever I want in python, javascript, java, kotlin, go; can write algorithms slowly but surely in c, c++, julia, R, ruby, rust, bash, haskell, php, scala, clojure (lisp, ftw!).
 Can use async/await properly in javascript (despite red-blue functions).
 Can use streams and lambdas correctly in java.
 * Devops - docker, docker-compose, build automation, deployments
 * Android development - jetpack compose, kotlin, MVVM architecture
 * Algorithms and data structures
-* Maps, spatial programming, data science - have worked with google or-tools, fulcrum, d3.js, dplyr, leaflet.js, mapbox, openstreetmap, ggplot2, the whole of tidyverse, pandas, geoserver, overpass turbo, openlayers
+* Maps, spatial programming, data science - have worked with google or-tools, fulcrum, d3.js, dplyr, leaflet.js, MapLibre GL JS mapbox, openstreetmap, ggplot2, the whole of tidyverse, pandas, geoserver, overpass turbo, openlayers
-* Database - mongodb, elasticsearch, postgresql, neo4j
+* Database - mongodb, elasticsearch, postgresql, mariadb/mysql, neo4j
 * Webextensions
 * Chatbots, chatops; webhooks
 * Code review - can read others' code, can debug bugs